-- 1. Comprehend the organization, coordination and regulation of anabolic and catabolic pathways and their deregulation in pathological conditions.
-Associate laboratory measurements of key biochemical markers, used for the diagnosis and monitoring of diseases, with potential defects in metabolic pathways and utilize them for clinical diagnostic and therapeutic decision making. - 2.
-Recognize fine, yet essential, differences in the process of protein synthesis between bacteria and humans and how widely used antibiotics affect each system. - 3.
-Become familiar with new developments in the field of "gene expression regulation" and the emergence of diseases, with particular focus on the roles of small and large regulatory RNAs. - 4.
+- Comprehend the organization, coordination and regulation of anabolic and catabolic pathways and their deregulation in pathological conditions.
+Associate laboratory measurements of key biochemical markers, used for the diagnosis and monitoring of diseases, with potential defects in metabolic pathways and utilize them for clinical diagnostic and therapeutic decision making.
+Recognize fine, yet essential, differences in the process of protein synthesis between bacteria and humans and how widely used antibiotics affect each system.
+Become familiar with new developments in the field of "gene expression regulation" and the emergence - Become familiar with new developments in the field of "gene expression regulation" and the emergence of diseases, with particular focus on the roles of small and large regulatory RNAs. - 4.
 Understand the importance of epigenetic changes in the expression of genes responsible for metabolism - 5.
 Recognize the importance of the immune system and the orchestration of the immune response. - 6.
 Conduct laboratory-based experiments, utilized for diagnoses and interpret the data. - 7.
 Be kept updated with new developments in the field and the international bibliography. - 8.
 To use the knowledge and understanding they acquired for the construction of educated arguments, effective trouble shooting and an overall professional approach towards their respective fields. - 9.
 Be able to gather and interpret relevant information within their field of knowledge and to make decisions after consideration of relevant social, scientific and ethical issues. - 10.
 Be able to communicate information, ideas, problems and solutions of both qualified and non-specialized audiences.